 Some people find that their abdominals (and calves) can recover from intense training a bit more quickly than the other muscle groups in their body, which means they have the option of training them more frequently.

 Here are what I consider to be the biggest mistakes made in abdominal training.
 You should avoid these mistakes if you want the best-looking and healthiest abs.
+According to a survey by the American Council on Exercise, nearly half of people train their abs in ways that can cause back pain.

-Mistake #1: Using Heavier Weights to Train Your Obliques
+Mistake #1: Using Heavier Weights for Obliques

 Why would you use heavy weights to train your oblique muscles?
 Are you trying to make your waistline thicker?